 - Only a recent version of theBridge software may be used to host

 a conference.
 The current version is 1.09, and can be downloaded from

 cqinet.sourceforge.net.
 Please understand that we cannot provide technical

 support for theBridge; fortunately, there are various resources on the Internet to get help

 - The conference server should be hosted in a location that has a fast,

 full-time Internet connection and a reliable source of

 power.
+EchoLink does not offer hosting services for conference servers.
 Conference servers are expected to be online continuously.
 The

 trustee must have either physical access to the conference server or